sequelize/sequelize/docs/manual/other-topics/typescript.md

   // timestamps!
-  // createdAt can be undefined during creation declare readonly createdAt: CreationOptional<Date>;
+  // createdAt can be undefined during creation declare createdAt: CreationOptional<Date>;
-  // updatedAt can be undefined during creation declare readonly updatedAt: CreationOptional<Date>;
+  // updatedAt can be undefined during creation declare updatedAt: CreationOptional<Date>;

   // Since TS cannot determine model association at compile time
   // we have to declare them here purely virtually
   // these will not exist until `Model.init` was called. declare getProjects: HasManyGetAssociationsMixin<Project>; // Note the null assertions! declare addProject: HasManyAddAssociationMixin<Project, number>;
+  declare addProjects: HasManyAddAssociationsMixin<Project, number>;
+  declare setProjects: HasManySetAssociationsMixin<Project, number>;
+  declare removeProject: HasManyRemoveAssociationMixin<Project, number>;
+  declare removeProjects: HasManyRemoveAssociationsMixin<Project, number>;
   declare hasProject: HasManyHasAssociationMixin<Project, number>;
+  declare hasProjects: HasManyHasAssociationsMixin<Project, number>;
   declare countProjects: HasManyCountAssociationsMixin;
   declare createProject: HasManyCreateAssociationMixin<Project, 'ownerId'>;

   // You can also pre-declare possible inclusions, these will only be populated if you
-  // actively include a relation. declare readonly projects?: NonAttribute<Project[]>; // Note this is optional since it's only populated when explicitly requested in code
+  // actively include a relation. declare projects?: NonAttribute<Project[]>; // Note this is optional since it's only populated when explicitly requested in code

   // getters that are not attributes should be tagged using NonAttribute
   // to remove them from the model's Attribute Typings.